Babe Hollingbery: Early years

 Born in Hollister, California, Hollingbery was raised in San Francisco and never attended college.
 He coached local high school football, even leading three teams one fall, and later coached at the Olympic Club.
 One of his players at Olympic was Buck Bailey, who became his line coach at Washington State in 1926 and headed the Cougar baseball program until 1961.

 Washington State

 Hollingbery coached at Washington State during what is generally agreed as its greatest football era.
-The Cougars did not lose a home game from 1926 to 1935, and the 1930 team advanced to the Rose Bowl against Alabama.
+The Cougars did not lose a home game from 1926 to 1935, and the 1930 team won the Pacific Coast Conference (PCC) title and advanced to the Rose Bowl against Alabama.
 He coached some of the greatest names in Washington State history, including Turk Edwards, Mel Hein, Mel Dressel, Dale Gentry, Ed Goddard, Harold Ahlskog, Elmer Schwartz, Bob Kennedy, Nick Suseoff, Bill Sewell, John Bley, and Herbert "Butch" Meeker.

 Before the 1943 season, the football program went on hiatus due to World War II; Hollingbery trained U.S. Army troops on campus and coached eighth-grade football.
+He was also an advisory coach for the 1943 Spokane Air Service Commandos football team.

-He took a one-year leave of absence, beginning in mid-1944, moved to Yakima, and started a lucrative hop-growing business.
+Hollingbery took a one-year leave of absence, beginning in mid-1944, moved to Yakima, and started a lucrative hop-growing business.
 When the Cougar football program was restarted, Hollingberry was asked to take a pay cut and did not return to Pullman.